leader402/stRGAT/README.md

 # STGAT
-The code will be made public after the paper is accepted
+The code will be gradually updated after improvement